mindkin/hourfleet/docs/youprovide.md

 Once that is all setup, Paystation requires that you go through their "Go-Live" proceedure before your customers can start being billed.
 That process is outlined here: [Go Live Proceedure](http://www.paystation.co.nz/Go-Live-Procedure)

-Note: In addition to making payments to your customers through the Hourfleet web site, Paystation provides you the ability to manually charge yoru customers using their website.
+Note: In addition to making payments to your customers through the Hourfleet web site, Paystation provides you the ability to manually charge your customers using their website.
 This can be handy for resolving customer issues outside the scope of what Hourfleet can do for you.

 # RunTheRed Account
 *[New Zealand Network Operators Only]*